 Nilanjana Premaratna has worked and volunteered for several years in the country as a practitioner and researcher.
 Nilanjana has a Master's degree in International Studies from the University of Queensland. and is currently studying for her PhD.
 Her work connects peacebuilding and conflict resolution research with ground level activism.
 She is particularly interested in peacebuilding through culture at the ground level.
 Nilanjana speaks Sinhala and English.

 Ukraine - Olga Dolinina

 Olga Dolinina is Peace Insight’s Local Peacebuilding Expert in Ukraine.
 A trained journalist, in 2014 she began working for Save the Children in Dnipropetrovsk.
-Using her experience of professional sports marketing and management, she also founded and runs Break The Ice, a hockey-based NGO supporting children displaced by the conflict in Ukraine.
+Using her experience in professional sports marketing and management, she also founded and manages Break The Ice, a hockey-based NGO supporting children displaced by the conflict in Ukraine.

 Afghanistan - Organization for Policy Research and Development Studies

-Information on peacebuilding organisations in Afghanistan is provided by the Organization for Policy Research and Development Studies (DROPS).
+Peace Insight's information on peacebuilding organisations based in Afghanistan is provided by the Organization for Policy Research and Development Studies (DROPS).
 DROPS is a women-led research organisation in the Afghan capital, Kabul.
 It was established in 2012 by Mariam Safi (a researcher and analyst) and Naheed Farid (member of The National Assembly in Afghanistan).
 Its goal is to harness the efforts of women to bridge the research and policy nexus in Afghanistan.

 Niger - Oumarou Gado